About this information

 Phone: 03000 120 120 (option 3)

 The Carers’ Support Service in North Somerset is led by Alliance Homes.
-You can register as a carer with this service without having had a carer’s assessment.
+You can register as a carer with this service without having a carer’s assessment.
 They offer:

 - Information and advice.